qlik-oss/sse-r-plugin/GetStarted.md

 ### Example expression 4
 `R.ScriptAggrExStr('SS', 'paste(q$age_b[1],q$sex[1]);' ,age_b, sex)`
 Here we pass two data fields of type string from Qlik (age_b and sex, defined as SS in the first function parameter).
 The script/function returns one string value back to Qlik.

+## Usage from Qlik load script
+You can load a whole table from the R-plugin in one call by using the `LOAD ...
+EXTENSION ...` statement in the Qlik load script.
+The best way to return many columns from the R script is to return a data.frame.
+SSEtoRserve can also handle a matrix returned from the R script but it is not as good as a data.frame.
+Returning other types from the R script got an undefined behaviour.
+It is actually possible to return many columns to Qlik even if it is not called from the Qlik load script, for instance from a chart expression, and in that case Qlik will simply ignore all columns after the first one.
+Read more about the syntax for table load using SSE in the [Qlik Sense help](http://help.qlik.com/en-US/sense/February2018/Subsystems/Hub/Content/Scripting/ScriptRegularStatements/Load.htm) .
+You can also have a look in the load script of [R-BasicExample.qvf](https://github.com/qlik-oss/sse-r-plugin/tree/master/sense_apps/R_BasicExample) where more examples exists.

 # Configure SSEtoRserve
 In the file `SSEtoRserve.exe.config` you can configure the following: